My Approach

 A more compassionate relationship with yourself

-The ability to respond to your emotions with curiosity instead of fear and anger
+The ability to respond to your emotions with curiosity instead of fear, anger, and anxiety

 Clarity around your values and the kind of parent, partner, and person you want to be

-Healing from past experiences that still affect your present
+Processing and healing from past experiences and traumas that still affect your present

 A stronger sense of connection to yourself and those around you

 Whether you're navigating the identity shifts of new parenthood, processing a difficult birth or loss, or simply trying to feel like yourself again, you don’t have to do it alone.
-Therapy can be a place where you find yourself, care for yourself, and begin to feel whole again.
+Therapy can be a place where you care for yourself, and find more ease, joy, and connection.